Best places to retire in Languedoc

 Surrounding villages such as Roquebrun and the historical city of Beziers are perfect for a peaceful retirement.

-In Montpellier house prices have been on the rise as the city grows in popularity and currently cost an average of £3,889/sqm2.
+In Montpellier in June 2024 house prices have been on the rise as the city grows in popularity and currently cost an average of £3,889/sqm2.
 For a more budget friendly option, head inland.
 Although you’ll be further away from the coast, you can find larger and more affordable properties in rural areas.

 Aude